Clocking the Brain: Choice Reaction Time

 Connect the Human SpikerBox and Reaction Timer as before.
 Confirm that both the green and red buttons operate the green and red LEDs.

-Attach the electrodes to the subject(s) as in the previous experiment.
-Use the same arm that was used for data collection.
+Attach the electrodes to the subject(s) exactly as in the previous experiment, using the same arm for consistency.

-Open the SpikeRecorder software and verify that the system receives inputs from both stimuli are showing up on the screen.
+Open the SpikeRecorder software and verify that inputs from both stimuli appear on-screen.

 You’re ready to test your Choice Reaction Time!
 The subjects—already familiar with the reaction task—must react only when the green LED lights up.
-Ignore the Red!
-If the red LED lights up, the subject must remain still.
+Ignore the red!
+If the red LED lights, the subject must remain still.

-Record all reaction times using the SpikeRecorder App and note any incorrect responses.
+Record all reaction times in the SpikeRecorder App and note any incorrect responses.

-Compare your data with your colleagues to see how the added decision-making affects speed.
+Compare your data with classmates to see how adding a decision step affects speed.

 Results & Analysis

-Review and compare your reaction times for both valid (green LED) trials.
-Analyze how the added decision step influences your overall speed.
-Remove any false starts or missed signals, and compare these findings with your Visual-Motor Reaction Time results.
+Review and compare your reaction times for valid (green-LED) trials.
+Remove any false starts or misses, then analyze how the added decision step influenced speed.
+Compare these findings with your Visual-Motor Reaction Time results.
+How long do you think the decision process itself took?